-People often look for any advantage they can find when it comes to divorce.
+People often look for any advantage they can find when it comes to ending a marraige.
 For a process known to be contentious and full of conflict, this makes sense.
-In some cases, ending a marriage resembles open warfare.
-Many maneuvers and strategies can do provide an edge.
-One question that frequently comes up is whether or not to file for divorce first.
+In some cases, this resembles open warfare.
+Many maneuvers and strategies can and do provide an edge.

 Time For Preparation

 When you file for divorce first, the biggest advantage it gives you is the opportunity to prepare.
 By the time you reach this stage, your marriage has probably seen better days.
 Still, if your spouse files for divorce first, it often comes as quite a shock.

 Being the petitioner doesn’t change any of the formality, but at the beginning of every process, there is a need to address some issues at least on a temporary basis.
 Things like:

 - Who gets to stay in the house?

 If you kick things off, surprise won’t be a factor.
 You define the issues to address.
 You serve the other party, then the other party gets to do a response.
 Essentially, you get the first word and the last word.
 How much weight that carries, however, varies from case to case.